 2. How can I convert my wallet seed hex to seed words?¶

-Running multiple wallets3 with the same seed will absolutely lead to the situation where the wallets will not see the same balance.
-You should not be running multiple wallets with the same seed.
+Running multiple wallets with the same seed can lead to the situation where the wallets will not see the same balance.
+You should not run multiple wallets with the same seed.3

 The problem is simply that addresses are generated deterministically from the seed.
 So if you have two wallets running on the same seed, you basically end up with a situation like this: